-The Company adopted ASC 326, Financial Instruments - Credit Losses ("CECL") on January 1, 2023, which did not have a material impact to its financial statements.
+The Company adopted Accounting Standards Codification ("ASC") ASC 326, Financial Instruments - Credit Losses ("CECL") on January 1, 2023, which did not have a material impact to its financial statements.
 The CECL expected loss model requires an allowance for all expected credit losses for the life of a loan be recognized when the loan is either originated or acquired.
 The allowance for credit losses is a valuation account that is deducted from, or added to, the amortized cost basis of the financial asset(s) to present the net amount expected to be collected on the financial asset(s).
-At each reporting period, the company will update its estimate and adjust the allowance for credit losses a credit loss expense.
+At each reporting period, the company will update its estimate and adjust the allowance for credit losses accordingly.
+Increases in the allowance are recorded through net income as credit loss expense.
 Decreases in the allowance are recorded through net income as a reversal of credit loss expense.
 This standard does not specify a specific measurement technique for estimating expected credit losses.
 Approaches can vary based on a variety of factors.
-The Company uses a discounted cash flow model to determine the credit loss, if any, for its financial instruments subject to the CECL guidance.
+The Company generally uses a discounted cash flow model approach to determine the credit loss, if any, for its financial instruments subject to the CECL guidance.